 - Clinical Trials and Research

-The Neuro-oncology Program within the Children’s Center for Cancer and Blood Diseases at Children’s Hospital Los Angeles is a unique hospital-wide program that consists of collaboration with multiple departments, including Neuropathology, Neuroradiology, Neurosurgery, Endocrinology, Neurology, Rehabilitation Medicine, Radiation Oncology, and the Center for Personalized Medicine.
+The Neuro-oncology Program within the Cancer and Blood Disease Institute at Children’s Hospital Los Angeles is a unique hospital-wide program that consists of collaboration with multiple departments, including Neuropathology, Neuroradiology, Neurosurgery, Endocrinology, Neurology, Rehabilitation Medicine, Radiation Oncology, and the Center for Personalized Medicine.

 The Radiation Oncology Program at CHLA is an internationally recognized leader in pediatric radiation oncology and one of only two radiation oncology programs in the nation focused exclusively on children.
 The Department of Radiology at CHLA includes four board certified neuroradiologists.
 There are 6 imaging PhDs in the department, 2 of whom are dedicated to brain tumor research.